teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 questions:
 - Is it possible to have an overview of all Galaxy tools for a specific scientific domain?
-- How can I create a new overview for a specific Galaxy community or domain?
+- How can I create resources listing all the tools relevant to a Galaxy community or domain?
 objectives:
-- Create a community reviewed table for Galaxy tools within a specific scientific domain
+- Create community reviewed resources for Galaxy tools within a specific scientific domain
-- Embed an interactive table in a community page
 time_estimation: 1H
 key_points:
-- The Galaxy Codex extracts all Galaxy tools to create interactive tables
+- The Galaxy Codex extracts all Galaxy tools to create tables and other resources (yml)
 - The tool tables can be filtered by ToolShed categories and community-reviewed lists of tools to keep or exclude
-- The community interactive Galaxy tools table can be embed into any website
+- The generated community Galaxy tools table can be embed into any website
 tags:
 - Community
 - SIG
+- CoDex
 contributions:
   authorship:
     - bebatut